edes2/ChessGameQT/README.md

 Chess game made with Qt using a Model-View design pattern.

-It can still be improved and optimized.
+There is still is a lot of improvement and optimization that can be done.
 Feel free to do so!

 This project uses Qt 6 and Visual Studio.